singularity-ng/singularity-code-analysis/POSTGRESQL_INTEGRATION_GUIDE.md

 ## 🏆 **Conclusion**

-The `singularity-code-analysis` library is now **best-in-class** for AI/LLM coding systems with PostgreSQL + pgvector integration, providing:
+The `singularity-code-analysis` library is now **best-in-class** for insight-driven coding systems with PostgreSQL + pgvector integration, providing:

 1. **100% Performance** - Optimized for speed and efficiency
 2. **100% Test Coverage** - Comprehensive testing for reliability
-3. **AI/LLM Integration** - Built specifically for AI systems
+3. **Insight Integration** - Built specifically for analytics-driven systems
 4. **PostgreSQL Integration** - Works with PostgreSQL + pgvector
 5. **Comprehensive Metrics** - 17 different quality measures
 6. **Multi-Language Support** - 11 programming languages
 7. **Production Ready** - Thread-safe, memory-efficient, scalable

-This is the **gold standard** for AI-powered code analysis libraries with PostgreSQL integration! 🚀
+This is the **gold standard** for insight-powered code analysis libraries with PostgreSQL integration! 🚀

-The library provides the **interface and algorithms**, while the application provides the **PostgreSQL implementation** - giving you the best of both worlds for building AI/LLM-powered coding systems with vector search capabilities.
+The library provides the **interface and algorithms**, while the application provides the **PostgreSQL implementation** - giving you the best of both worlds for building insight-powered coding systems with vector search capabilities.